-- 1. To lay before the meeting the Audited Financial Statements for the financial year ended 31 December 2019 together with the Reports of the Directors and Auditors thereon.
-(Please refer Note 1) - 2.
-To approve the payment of additional Directors' fees and Directors' remuneration (exclude Directors' fees) to Non-Executive Directors amounting to RM30,750.00 for the period from 1 January 2019 up to 23 July 2020.
+1. To lay before the meeting the Audited Financial Statements for the financial year ended 31 December 2020 together with the Reports of the Directors and Auditors thereon.

-- 3. To approve the payment of the Directors' fees to Non-Executive Directors amounting to RM141,750.00 for the period from 24 July 2020 until the next Annual General Meeting of the Company held in 2021.
-(Ordinary Resolution 2) - 4.
-To approve the payment of Directors' remuneration (excluding Directors' Fees) to Non-Executive Directors of the Company of an amount up to RM12,000.00 for the period from 24 July 2020 until the next Annual General Meeting of the Company held in 2021.
-(Ordinary Resolution 3) - 5.
-To re-elect Mr. Fong Ngan Teng, the retiring Director, who retires by rotation and being eligible, offers himself for re-election in accordance with Clause 94 of the Company's Constitution.
-(Ordinary Resolution 4) - 6.
-To re-elect Mr. Fong Choon Kai, the retiring Director, who retires by rotation and being eligible, offers himself for re-election in accordance with Clause 94 of the Company's Constitution.
-(Ordinary Resolution 5) - 7.
-To re-elect Datuk Ng Peng Hong @ Ng Peng Hay, the retiring Director, who retires by rotation and being eligible, offers himself for re-election in accordance with Clause 94 of the Company's Constitution.
-(Ordinary Resolution 6) - 8.
-To re-appoint Messrs UHY as Auditors of the Company for the financial year ending 31 December 2020 and to authorize the Directors to deliberate on the Auditors' remuneration.
-(Ordinary Resolution 7)
+(Please refer to Explanatory Note 1)

+2. To approve the payment of additional Directors' remuneration to Non-Executive Directors amounting to RM18,975.00 for the period from 24 July 2020 up to 21 June 2021.

+3. To approve the payment of the Directors' remuneration to Non-Executive Directors amounting to RM200,000.00 for the period from 22 June 2021 until the next Annual General Meeting of the Company to be held in 2022.

+(Please refer to Explanatory Note 4)

+- 4. To re-elect the following Directors, who are retiring pursuant to Clause 94 of the Company's Constitution and being eligible, offer themselves for re-election: - (i) Mohd Khasan Bin Ahmad - (ii) Datuk Hj.
+Zainal Bin Hj.
+Shamsudin - 5.
+To re-elect Toh Hong Chye, the retiring Director, who retires and being eligible, offers himself for re-election in accordance with Clause 100 of the Company's Constitution.

+(Ordinary Resolution 4)

+(Ordinary Resolution 3)

+6. To appoint Messrs TGS TW PLT as Auditors of the Company in place of the retiring auditors, Messrs UHY for the financial year ending 31 December 2021 and to authorise the Directors to fix their remuneration.